kingfuzz/0-Programmer/README.md

 All feedback is welcome - please use the issue tracker!
 Before submitting a new issue, try to search existing issues/upcoming features and see if that resolves your problem.

 # Developer Info
 This section will describe the nitty-gritty of developing, testing and releasing the application.
+It's mostly for myself, because I forget stuff if I don't write it down.

 ## Overall Structure
 The app follows the basic structure of a JUCE plugin, so there's two major domains: the _Editor_ (handling the GUI) and the _Processor_ (handling realtime audio).
 So why do we do this if we just want to send some simple control messages in a standalone app?
 Well, because we wan't to be able to release this as a plugin later on, so keeping this structure will make this step simpler.
 Also, it allows us to build some bits that may be usefull for other apps as well.